— special event —

 The 5th Annual Chain NYC Film Festival (Chain NYC) is known for celebrating personal stories and original ideas in a buzzing metropolis that's rich with stories of its own.
 The festival has proven to be an emerging festival to watch out for – in 2016 the festival screened more than 100 films and doubled in submission size and tripled in audience size.
-With the goal of sparking exciting dialogue between filmmakers and their audiences, Chain NYC comes alive in New York City.
+With the goal of sparking exciting dialogue between filmmakers and their audiences, Chain NYC comes alive this year for the first time for our first year in Brooklyn!

 "Chain NYC has been the best experience I've had, thus far, at any festival....Thank you for restoring my faith in film festivals!"